0b01/rickyhan.com/_posts/2019-02-17-kingston-crabfight.md

 * `V`, `H`:  General purpose register.
 Originally intended for object detection

 * `R`: Rotation mod 4.
 Note: 0 is down, increments clockwise.
+This register is readonly but can be indirectly changed via `RCC` and `RCW` instructions.

 ## Instructions